MrJoy/ssss/README.md

 This is a fork of B. Poettering's SSSS ("Shamir's Secret Sharing Scheme").

+## Important Update

+I've recently adjusted the history of this repo a bit, in order to preserve the full history of B. Poettering's work properly.  `master` has been force-updated to a new branch, starting from the same initial commit, to which every commit I made has been cherry-picked.
+I'm using a new convention for release tags:

+`releases/vX.Y.Z` instead of just `vX.Y.Z` and have confirmed that the new and old tags are all tree-same.
+The old tags, and the old history will remain around under a `legacy` branch, but moving forward we have a nice clean and complete history, with signed tags at every release.

+My apologies if the force-update causes any inconvenience.

 ## Intent

 This fork exists to simplify the build process a bit, and make minor changes